-The review promised by the Prime Minister was eventually completed and the final boundaries for the NANPR were introduced as part on the Bill S-5 on May 14, 2014.
+The review promised by the Prime Minister was eventually completed and the final boundaries for the NANPR were introduced as part of Senate Bill S-5 on May 14, 2014.
 There was one noted park boundary change from those announced by the Prime Minister in August of 2012.
-This was the inclusion of 20 square kilometres in the O'Grady Lakes area as well as some minor adjustmer between the Standing Committee on Environment and Sustainable Development heard from Tulita District and Sahtu Leaders on November 17, 2014, who supported the establishment for the park reserve.
+This was the inclusion of 20 square kilometres in the O'Grady Lakes area as well as some minor adjustments.
+The Standing Committee on Environment and Sustainable Development heard from Tulita District and Sahtu Leaders on November 17, 2014, who supported the establishment for the park reserve.